-25. COVID-19
+26. COVID-19

 The effects of the COVID-19 pandemic have affected all economies around the world, and Chile where the ILAP Group carries out its operating activities is no exception.
-Mobility restrictions and social distance measures such have been imposed by authorities to contain the spread of the disease, thus affecting the normal course of business.

-the successful COVID-19 vaccination process which is being executed by Chile, leading worldwide doses administered per 100 habitants, helps to mitigate the uncertainty around the recovery of the economic activity and therefore the energy demand.
+The successful COVID-19 vaccination process which is being executed by Chile, leading worldwide doses administered per 100 habitants, helps to mitigate the uncertainty around the recovery of the economic activity and therefore the energy demand.

-26. Subsequent events
+27. Subsequent events

-Between 31 December 2021 and the date of issuance of these consolidated financial statements, the Directors of the Company are not aware of any subsequent events that may significantly affect the interpretation of these consolidated financial statements.
+Between 31 December 2022 and the date of issuance of these consolidated financial statements, the Directors of the Company are not aware of any subsequent events that may significantly affect the interpretation of these consolidated financial statements.